Home » Email File Attachment Considerations

 To send an attachment without notice that someone didn’t ask for it is the epitome of a lack of courtesy for those you email.
 No matter how important you think that attachment is.

 Consider the above issues so that you are viewed as a courteous netizen.
-Don’t attach that File without first knowing its size, format and notifying the person on the other side that it is on its way.
+Don’t attach that file without knowing its size and format and notifying the person on the other side that it is coming.

-Just a little common courtesy can go a long way to you being perceived as a person who is a pleasure to communicate with.
-And one who also understands the technology in which they are participating.
+Just a little common courtesy can go a long way toward making you perceived as a person who is a pleasure to communicate with and who also understands the technology in which they participate.

 Get the word out...